-- Work out the movement of work teams through the workplace required to perform their duties, including at the start and end of their shifts. - Manage shift changes so that different work teams will not meet each other while moving to and from their workstations. - Keep doors and other access barriers on these movement paths standing open, so that workers do not have to touch door or gate handles unnecessarily.
+Plot the movement of work teams through the workplace while performing their duties, and at the start and end of their shifts.

-- Limit access to certain parts of the workplace to limit the movement of workers and reduce the chance of contact. - It is particularly recommended that access to enclosed spaces, such as storerooms, is limited and that more than one person is never allowed to enter such an area at the same time.
+- Manage shift changes so that different work teams will not meet each other while moving to and from their workstations. - Keep doors and other access barriers on these movement paths standing open, so that workers do not have to touch door or gate handles unnecessarily. - Limit access to certain parts of the workplace to limit the movement of workers and reduce the chance of contact. - It is particularly recommended that access to enclosed spaces, such as bathrooms and storerooms, is limited and that more than one person is never allowed to enter such an area at the same time. - Pay particular attention to workers that are likely to move between work areas, such as cleaners, forklift drivers, etc. Ensure that these workers also limit their movement, and rather make specific workers responsible to specific work areas to limit their movement.